ovaistariq/mha-helper/README.rst

 Installation
 ------------
-MySQL Helper packages are available in RPM format.
+MHA Helper packages are available in RPM format.
 Currently packages are only available for CentOS/RHEL 6.x

 Before installing the package you will have to configure the TwinDB package repository::